-- Is placarded.
+- Is placarded;

-- Carries any amount of chlorine.
+- Carries any amount of chlorine; or

 - Has cargo tanks, whether loaded or empty used for hazardous materials.

 You must stop 15 to 50 feet before the nearest rail.
-Proceed only when you are sure no train is coming and you can clear the tracks without stopping.
+Proceed only when you are sure no train is coming.
 Don't shift gears while crossing the tracks.